Iceshades/ST3-MKB-color-scheme/README.md

-# Credits for the MKB-Syntax-Highlighting: KeeMeng (TKM)
+# Credits for the MKB-Syntax-Highlighting: KeeMeng (aka TKM)

+# Useful Links:

-# Link to KeeMeng's GitHub:
+ Link to KeeMeng's GitHub:
  https://github.com/KeeMeng

-# Link to KeeMeng's MKB-Syntax-Highlighting repository:
+ Link to KeeMeng's MKB-Syntax-Highlighting repository: https://github.com/KeeMeng/MKB-Syntax-Highlighting
- https://github.com/KeeMeng/MKB-Syntax-Highlighting

-# Link to the official discord website:
+ Link to the official discord website: https://www.discord.com

- https://www.discord.com
+ All additional useful instructions and links can be found in the MKB-Syntax-Highlighting repository created and owned by KeeMeng.